-For 90 per cent of firms in Hamburg, digitalisation is crucially important to the future development of their businesses and work processes, a recent survey found.
+For 90 per cent of firms in Hamburg, digitalisation is crucial to the future of their businesses and work processes, a recent survey found.
 Digitalisation is also an important catalyst of change in culture and society.
 A new project by the Zeit Foundation called “Bucerius Lab” is focusing on digital change.

 The Bucerius Lab Lectures began on April 12, 2016 in the Bucerius Law School after the successful, opening symposium in February.
 Wolf Lotter, author and co-founder of the Brand eins economic magazine, gave a talk entitled “Creative revolution or what we must learn from Silicon Valley to reach the knowledge society”.